 Student Health is committed to working in partnership with students to address their healthcare needs.
 We encourage students to be well-informed and to be proactive about maintaining their physical and mental health.
 We offer patient education brochures and multiple other resources to help students stay physically, mentally, and academically fit.
 Click on the topics on the left to get started.

 Health & Wellness

 - RamPantry @ VCU is a food pantry offering services to any VCU student, faculty, or staff in need.

 - University Counseling Services offers free individual, group, and couple's therapy services to VCU students.

-- The Wellness Resource Center (The Well) offers resources, consultations, and presentations on a variety of health topics, including stress management, mindfulness, smoking cessation, alcohol/drug use, disordered eating, sexual health, violence prevention, and more.
+- The Health Promotion and Well-Being Center (The Well) offers resources, consultations, and presentations on a variety of health topics, including stress management, mindfulness, smoking cessation, alcohol/drug use, disordered eating, sexual health, violence prevention, and more.
 The Well is now offering the Resilience Lab, a new stress management resource that uses biofeedback to reduce stress.
 Click on the link to learn more about this free service and additional mindfulness resources offered by the Well.
-For up-to-date info about student support groups and wellness activities on campus, check out the Events Calendar at the bottom of the Well's homepage.
+For up-to-date info about student support groups and wellness activities on campus, check out the Well's Events Calendar.

 - The LiveSafe mobile app is a powerful safety tool provided by the VCU police.
 Use this free app to receive info from and send info to VCU Police about ongoing incidents in the VCU community.

 - VCU Rec Sports offers students, faculty, staff, and alumni an extensive choice of amenities, free classes, outdoor adventure activities, wellness programs, and more.
 Check out the facilities at Cary Street Gym and the MCV Campus Recreation Center.